Patina is kind of an obsession for leather enthusiasts.

 Patina is the beautiful sheen that develops over time on leather.
 It forms when your wallet is exposed to natural elements, like humidity, wind, grime, and skin oils.

 As your wallet ages, it develops a glossy finish that varies depending on the type of leather used in your wallet’s manufacturing.
-The worn-in appearance is evidence of high-quality leather, such as the full-grain Horween used to make Popov wallets.
+The leather patina is evidence of high-quality leather, such as the full-grain Horween used to make Popov wallets.

 Why Do People Want Leather Patina?

 Leather patina is popular because it shows your wallet has been exposed to everyday life, and through that comes a uniqueness that cannot be duplicated in a factory.

 Natural marks from being handled or simply being part of your environment show you’ve spent time with your wallet, and you know it well.

 The colors darken to tell the story of where your wallet’s been.
 As you use your wallet, it becomes more beautiful—taking on a personality of its own.
 Think of it like that long-time friend—your friendship just gets better as you go through life’s ups and downs.

 I live an active life, in the outdoors and traveling the world.
 My wallet earned it's scars falling through the rocks in the mountains outside of Valencia Spain...getting dropped and kicked in the streets of Buenos Aires...briefly getting lost on the swamps of the Everglades...but most of the scars come from my dog, when I have him retrieve the wallet from my bedside table because I don't want to go get it myself.

 How Does Leather Patina Develop?